ylecuyer/survey-gizmo-ruby/README.md

 ### Major Changes in 5.x

 * BREAKING CHANGE: `.all` returns Enumerators, not arrays.
 This may or may not break your code.
-* Feature: `.all` will automatically paginate responses for you with the `:all_pages` option (and it will also handle retries if you configure it)
+* Feature: `.all` will automatically paginate responses for you with the `:all_pages` option and some built in methods like `survey.responses`.
+# Feature: Built in retries - one retry with a 60 second backoff is the default but can be configured.
 * Feature: `.parsed_answers` method on Response class and Answer class parse the sort of wild and wooly way of representing survey responses.

 ### Major Changes in 4.x